How to Grow Pumpkins

 Powdery mildew is a disease that sometimes affects pumpkins, especially in areas that are wet and humid.
 To avoid problems, "Be strategic," Engelskirchen says.
 "Choose varieties that are resistant to mildew and plant outdoors as early as you can, depending on weather."

 The Squash Cradle supports ripening fruit in style and promotes even coloring.

 As fruit forms along the vine, you can use supports — such as the Squash Cradle — to keep fruit off the ground and promote even coloring.

-More information on pumpkin pests and diseases: Vegetable MD Online, Cornell Cooperative Extension.
+More information on pumpkin pests and diseases: Cornell Vegetable Resource Website.